HHS/TANF-app/docs/Architecture Decision Record/006-continuous-integration.md

 ## Context

-CircleCI has an FedRAMP ATO on file.
+CircleCI has a FedRAMP ATO on file.
 It is used to automate builds, testing, and deploys from GitHub.

 ## Decision